 The FAZ about Simone Janson: "... gives easy to implement tips on how to get there with less effort and make life easier."

 Janson has written or contributed to more than 20 books for publishers such as Redline Wirtschaft, Springer Gabler or Bertelsmann, including the bestseller “Die 110%-Lüge”, which has been translated into several languages, as well as various textbooks and university publications.
 She also regularly wrote columns in the print and online editions of DIE WELT and t3n as well as in the online edition of Wirtschaftswoche.
 Additional Information: https://berufebilder.de (DE) and https://best-of-hr.com (EN)

 Before founding her own publishing house, she has published more than 20 books and bestsellers at renowned publishers, including the Bestseller The 110% lie, translated into several languages, or Naked in the net.
 When social media becomes dangerous.
 In addition, she has contributed to several textbooks and university publications and has given lectures for various universities and business schools.

 She has worked as a journalist and columnist for DIE WELT, Wirtschaftswoche, DIE ZEIT, t3n and WundV, among others, and cooperates with FAZ-Fachverlag and Zukunft Personal.

 The FAZ and the Federal Press Office about Simone Janson

-Thank you for your super newsletter!Press and Information Office of the Federal Government
+[…] thank you for your great newsletter!Press and Information Office of the Federal Government

-... gives easy-to-implement tips on how to reach your goal with less effort and make life easier for yourself.FAZ on the "110 percent lie"
+[…] easy-to-implement tips on how to reach your goal with less effort makes life easier.Frankfurter Allgemeine Zeitung